The complete guide to cataract surgery in Singapore – Everything you need to know and more

 It is not surprising then that you probably have a parent or older relative who has cataracts.
 What is surprising however, is that the number of cataract cases may be even higher – a study by the SEED (Singapore Epidemiology of Eye Diseases) programme, found that as many as 68.8% of Singaporean adults (across ethnicities and more than 40 years of age) who have visually significant cataract were unaware of their condition.

-This lack of awareness is a cause for concern, however if you are reading this 3,600-word guide, you have come to the right place to find out everything you need to know about cataracts and more.
+This lack of awareness is a cause for concern, however if you are reading this 3,600-word guide, you have come to the right place to find out everything you need to know about cataract surgery in Singapore and more.

 What is cataract?